actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

 The legislative session is 730 days long.
 Where in this actual timeline would a 48 hour delay have caused it to not have been passed?

-Rep. Ruth Balser - Oppose
+**Rep. Ruth Balser - Oppose**

 Rep. Balser also invoked the ROE Act in her argument against 48 hours to review bills, stating:

-All of us \[were] shaking in our boots as the Supreme Court changed and this Legislature wanted to protect the women of the state.
+> "All of us \[were] shaking in our boots as the Supreme Court changed and this Legislature wanted to protect the women of the state.
 We remember the back and forth with the governor.
 If we had this rule in place, the future of women's health would have been in jeopardy.
 So too with climate action as the Legislature moved forward historic climate legislation.
-At the end of a session with COVID, the pandemic, the crisis, I would argue this rule would have, could have, jeopardized it.
+At the end of a session with COVID, the pandemic, the crisis, I would argue this rule would have, could have, jeopardized it."